iitmcvg/presentations/tgif-july/PITCHME.md

 ## Testing waters

-* Plan on taking up two till December
+* Plan on taking up two only till December

+* Have setup a SOP for external Projects

 ---

+### 3.1.4 External Projects SOP

+---

-## KeyStone Events
+## 3.2 KeyStone Events

 * We target (not limited to) events which could help us gain expertise